Setting the Stage

 Now that we understand why RESP is designed this way, let’s think about how to parse it.

-Here’s the key realization: parsing RESP is just following the instructions.
-The data tells you exactly what to do:
+Here’s the thing: parsing RESP is just following the instructions.
+The first byte tells you exactly what to do:

-1. Read one byte - this tells you the type
+- Read the first byte - this tells you the type

 Let’s think through parsing that SET key value command: